wp-plugins/seriously-simple-podcasting/readme.txt

 == Upgrade Notice ==

-= 1.8.10 =
+= 1.8.11 =
-* This update contains a critical security fix - please update ASAP.
+* This update fixes some issues with the episode download links not always working.